Dental Implants (Restorative Phase)

 Having trouble?
 Please make sure you have the Adobe Flash Player plugin installed in order to correctly view this presentation.
 This software is available as a free download.

 Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-While your doctor performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+While a surgeon performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.

 What Types Of Prosthesis Are Available?